asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 - Business creation increased 8.93% from December 2020 to January 2021.
 - 19,512 additional companies were registered in January 2021 relative to January 2019.
 - Business creation increased 13.46% between January 2020 and January 2021.
-- The median daily registrations during lockdown-III is 7.7% lower than during lockdown-I and 21% lower than during lockdown-II.
+- The median daily registrations during lockdown-III is 23% higher than during lockdown-I and 4% lower than during lockdown-II.

 ### Relative